CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day4/lesson8-data-preprocessing.md

 * [Data Preprocessing: The Art of Data Cleaning and Preparation](https://medium.com/@Ambarish_224/data-preprocessing-the-art-of-data-cleaning-and-preparation-fae31a1991f7)

 ---
-## Topic 1: Data Gathering and Exploration
+## 1. Data Gathering and Exploration

 ### Why Data Preprocessing?